docarray/docarray/README.md

 )
 ```

-You can still bulk access the fields of your `Document`:
+You can still bulk access the fields of your document:

 ```python
 tensors = dl.tensor  # gets all the tensors in the DocList